Pan Fried Pork Chops That Stay Juicy And Golden Brown

 Quick Look

-Why The Method Works: Dry pork browns better, thicker chops give you more control, and a short rest helps the pork finish gently.
+► Why The Method Works: Adding chops to a hot skillet builds a nice brown crust, thicker chops give you more temperature control, and a short rest helps settle the juices into the pork chops.

-Cook Time: Most chops take about 8 to 12 minutes total, depending on thickness and whether they are bone-in or boneless.
+► Cook Time: Most chops take about 8 to 12 minutes total, depending on their thickness.

 Why This Method Works

 The goal is to brown the pork before the center overcooks.
-A chop close to 1 inch thick gives you enough time to build color in the skillet.
+A chop close to 1 inch thick gives you enough time to build color and fond in the skillet.
+The fond adds rich flavor to the sauce.

 Keep the skillet at steady medium heat.
 Too much heat darkens the outside too fast.
 Too little heat keeps the chops pale and wet.